• Facebook

 Nationwide Industrial Concrete Flooring Contractors & Concrete Finishing Specialists

-Looking for ways to reduce carbon emissions in the construction industry has never been more important.
-The industry contributes to a heady 38% of all carbon emissions.
+Looking for ways to reduce the carbon footprint in construction has never been more important.
+The built environment is responsible for around 38% of global carbon emissions.

 To put this in context, the entire nation of the UK has contributed 3% of the globe's carbon emissions since records began in 1850.
-This comparison goes to show just how large the impact of the construction industry is on the world's carbon emissions.
+This comparison highlights the scale of the construction industry's environmental impact.

-Why does the construction industry need to reduce carbon emissions?
+Why does the construction industry need to cut its carbon footprint?

-High carbon emissions are resulting in global warming, seeing a worldwide rise in temperature of 1.5°C. This has already had an impact on people, wildlife and the planet.
-The government is looking to prevent this temperature rising further.
+High carbon emissions are resulting in global warming, with a worldwide rise in temperature of 1.5°C already recorded.
+This has impacted people, wildlife, and the planet.
+The UK government aims to prevent this temperature from rising further.

-6 ways to reduce carbon emissions in the construction industry
+6 ways to reduce the carbon footprint in construction

 1. Encourage low-carbon design